Understanding the Basics of Current Transformers

 In protective relays, current transformers are crucial for safety and reliability.
 They detect anomalies by measuring current.

-Once a fault is found, CTs trigger the relay to isolate the faulty section.
+Once someone finds a fault, CTs trigger the relay to isolate the faulty section.
 This action prevents damage and maintains system integrity.

 In Power Monitoring and Energy Metering